Last updated on November 27th, 2018

 Nowadays, you have to take the test.
 A path will be created by placing traffic cones at certain points.
 Most probably it will look like number 8.
 You need to drive the car along the path without hitting those cones.
 That’s it!
 Still pretty easy.

 Even then, I didn’t get my driving license.
 Why? you would ask.

 First of all, I was living in Mumbai for the most part of my life.
 In Mumbai, if you drive your own vehicle, there are only two reasons.
 Either you are so stupid that you choose stressful driving over cheap and easily accessible public transport.
 Or you just want to show off your wealth.

 Neither was the case with me.
 Besides, I never really thought of moving out of Mumbai.
 So it never occurred to me to get a driving license.

 In retrospect, I was being too naive.

-It only occurred to me to get a license when I started Australian PR process.
+It only occurred to me to get a license when I started the Australian PR process.
 However, it was too late by then.
 As per the VicRoads (Road Transport Authority for Victoria) rules, you need to hold an overseas driving license for at least three years to be eligible to get full Australian driver’s license.
 So getting a fresh Indian license was as silly as buying CD for iPad.
-So I ditched that idea, focused my energy on other preparations and decided to worry about driving later when I move to Australia.
+So I ditched that idea, focused my energy on other tasks and decided to worry about driving later when I move to Australia.

 The Need For Driving License